This Law ensures, subject to certain conditions, the following:

 Your employer cannot prevent you from joining the scheme or encourage you to opt out of it once you are in

 - As an Employee your employer cannot ask you to leave the scheme whilst you are working for them, and they aren't allowed to offer you any incentives to leave it either.
 For example, they can't offer you more pay or any other rewards if you leave the scheme.

 - It is not acceptable to dismiss someone for refusing to opt out of the scheme, we hope employers will not try to use the membership or potential membership of a secondary pension scheme as a reason not to employ someone.
 The States of Guernsey will review and consider whether any enforcement measures are needed if recruitment decisions are made based on the membership of a pension scheme.

 Your employer can postpone your enrolment into the pension scheme for a maximum of 3 months

-- Your employer is not allowed to issue you with lots of short-term contracts that defer, or prevent you joining the pension scheme, even if they issue the contracts using different company names.
+- Your employer is not allowed to prevent you joining the pension scheme, even if they issue the contracts using different company names.
 If you are concerned that this is happening, you should report the employer to the Revenue Service.
-Visit the Employment and Equal Opportunities Service website for further information if you have concerns regarding your Contract of Employment.
+Visit the Employment and Equal Opportunities Service website if you have concerns regarding your Contract of Employment.